DKMitt/cta-buses-google-maps/README.md

-# cta-buses-google-maps
+#Chicago CTA Bus Tracker

-To create an app to track the Chicago Transit Authority (CTA) bus locations on a Google Map
+To create an app to display the Chicago Transit Authority (CTA) bus locations on a Google Map.